v0ldemort/AWSMarketplace/raven/byol/README.md

 ## **Raven with BYOL model (Bring Your Own License) on AWS marketplace**

 ### Overview
-Datametica intends to bring its suite of products starting with the Raven query translation and validation product to the cloud marketplace.
+Datametica intends to bring its suite of migration automation products starting with Datametica's Raven - an automated SQL and ETL translation product to the AWS marketplace.
 We have implemented support to launch and use Raven over Kubernetes and can be integrated with AWS's EKS as a Kubernetes app with the marketplace.

 ### EKS Deployment architecture
 Raven can be deployed using helm charts on EKS, the deployment architecture will look like as below

 ![alt text](resources/raven.png)

-Raven on EKS accelerates the data translation process between source and destination data bases and performs automated data validations (for redshift).
-For data persistence the application will sync the translated job details data with PDs.
+Raven on EKS accelerates the SQL and ETL translation process from legacy source systems to cloud-native technology.

 Kubernetes manages Raven single-instance solutions and the Raven UI endpoints by default exposed externally using a LoadBalancer Service on a single port 8080 or 8443 - for HTTP and HTTPS interface.

 The sizing and configuration can be customized and managed using ConfigMaps and Helm chart values.yml

-The Raven EKS version adapts bring your own license pricing model and one can connect datametica support team <support.raven@datametica.com> for licesing.
+The Raven EKS version adapts brings your own license pricing model and one can connect with Datametica on support.raven@datametica.com or sales.raven@datametica.com or info@datametica.com for licensing.

 **Prerequisites**